-Markus Leibundgut studied Physics and Mathematics at the University of Bern and gained his doctorate in quantum field theory.
+Markus Leibundgut studied physics and mathematics at the University of Bern and gained his doctorate in quantum field theory.
 Having joined McKinsey & Company in 1999 he worked in various positions as a strategic advisor for companies in a number of sectors including technology, telecommunications and management.
-During his career at McKinsey & Company, Markus Leibundgut focused
+During his career at McKinsey & Company, Markus Leibundgut focused on consulting in the insurance sector in Europe and Switzerland.
+He was elected a partner in 2005.
+From 2009 to 2011, Markus Leibundgut also managed the McKinsey European Life Insurance Center of Competence.
+He joined Swiss Life in 2012, initially heading the Finance & Actuarial Services business area as CFO and Member of the Executive Board at Swiss Life Switzerland.
+In 2013, Markus Leibundgut was appointed Chief Operating Officer and Member of the Executive Board of Swiss Life Germany.

-From April 2014 to March 2017 Markus Leibundgut was Chief Executive Officer Germany (CEO Germany) and Member of the Corporate Executive Board of the Swiss Life Group.
+From April 2014 to March 2017, Markus Leibundgut was Chief Executive Officer Germany (CEO Germany) and Member of the Corporate Executive Board of the Swiss Life Group.